-

 Learn more about renewables in the European Battery Market Analysis

-In its updated NDC (November 2022), Norway increased its 2030 GHG emission reduction target from 50% to at least 55% from a 1990 baseline; the target doesn't include land use, land-use change and forestry (LULUCF), and puts Norway in line with the EU's goals of cutting emissions by 55% between 1990 and 2030.
+In its updated NDC (2025), Norway maintained its 2030 GHG emission reduction target of 55% from a 1990 baseline and set a new target of 70-75% reduction for 2035.
+The target doesn't include land use, land-use change and forestry (LULUCF), and puts Norway in line with the EU's goals of cutting emissions by 55% between 1990 and 2030.
 Consequently, Norway's GHG emissions should reach 23 MtCO2eq in 2030.